kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Enhanced_Theory_Presentation.md

     FirstName + ' ' + LastName AS EmployeeName,
     Department,
     BaseSalary,
-    RANK() OVER (PARTITION BY Department ORDER BY BaseSalary DESC) AS DepartmentRank FROM Employees
+    RANK() OVER (PARTITION BY DepartmentID ORDER BY BaseSalary DESC) AS DepartmentRank FROM Employees
 WHERE IsActive = 1
-ORDER BY Department, DepartmentRank;
+ORDER BY DepartmentID, DepartmentRank;
 ```

 ### CTE vs Subquery vs Temp Table